 Dr. Sarah Lipkin was born and raised in Atlanta, Georgia.
 She attended the University of Georgia for both her undergraduate and veterinary degrees (Go DAWGS!).
 She obtained her Doctorate of Veterinary Medicine in 2014 and after graduation Dr. Lipkin completed an intensive year-long rotating internship at the Veterinary Emergency and Referral Group of Brooklyn, NY.
 Her internship fostered her professional interests of emergency and critical care, feline medicine, geriatric care, and neurology.
 Dr. Lipkin lives just north of Denver with her husband, their two dogs, and their shoulder-riding cat "Cheddar."
 Dr. Lipkin's personal interests include backpacking, traveling, live music, and snowboarding.

 Dr. Rebekah Porter

 Dr. Jennifer Cole attended Colorado State University for both undergraduate and veterinary degrees, and received her Doctorate of Veterinary Medicine in 2007.
 Since graduation Dr. Cole has been practicing veterinary medicine in the Denver Metro area, and has a special interest in dentistry.
 Her personal interests include traveling, hiking, camping and cooking.
-Dr Cole shares her home with her husband, Rick, their 2 children, Adelaide and Miles.
+Dr. Cole shares her home with her husband, Rick, and their 2 children, Adelaide and Miles.
 They have a bloodhound named Daisy and recently adopted a Chihuahua named Bug.